 This book tells the story from Medusa’s perspective, and that’s utterly unique.
-Also, it’s done very well in an interesting way.
-You realize that Medusa is not a real monster.
+Also, it’s done very well in an exciting way.
+You realize that Medusa is not an absolute monster.
 She’s like a child.
 She was given to Athena, and something happened that tends to go against her.
 She underwent this transformation into a monster.
 She discovered horribly and painfully that her curse is indiscriminate in who it impacts.
 It makes you realize the situation that men put women in.
 The tragedies affected women because of the behavior of men.

 That’s the sign of good writing is when you read a lot of stuff into things.
 It ends with a very satisfying story.
 If you are interested in Greek legend, it’s worth a read.

 4. The Moon is Down

 The Moon is Down was published in 1942, and it was a big hit in Europe because the book is about resistance to evil alien invaders.
 No one in World War Two invaded America, but many European nations were under occupation by Nazi Germany.
 So this book was contraband in Europe.
 92 European publishers published it, a crazy high number even today.

 The book doesn’t have much of a plot.
 It’s a Medusa retelling story that follows eight people in an unnamed town.
 The purpose of having an unknown town is to make it universal.
 It feels like every small town; you don’t need to know its name.
 Also, they are invaded by evil alien invaders.